CareInnovate/EMR-System/README.md

 ✅ **Authentication & Security** – Uses **NextAuth** with phone-based login and auto-generated passwords for patients.

-🔲 **Billing & Invoicing** – Handles payments and invoices for hospital services.
+🔲 **Billing & Invoicing** – Handles payments and invoices for hospital services..

 🔲 **Inventory Management** – Still working on tracking medication and supplies to ensure proper stock levels.